-2018 sees the county senior and vet road relays at the seafront at Harwich over an officially measured 5km course.
+The county senior and vet road relays are held at the seafront at Harwich over an officially measured 5km course.

 To be eligible to enter the Essex Championship you need to either have been born in Essex or have been an Essex resident for at least 9 months.
 In addition you cannot have competed in another county's championship in the same year (eg. Suffolk / Kent,etc) Runners will not qualify for medals if they are not wearing the club kit of their first claim club in whose name they have entered.
 The race will be timed using a chip timing baton that must be carried in the hand at all times

 The race is also open to teams that do not meet the Essex qualification criteria although such teams will not be awarded any county medals.